 Increasingly, our customers are seeking energy-efficient transportation solutions to reduce both cost and greenhouse-gas emissions.
 Our Company's vision, to create the most efficient transportation network in North America, focuses on delivering both for our customers across all of our business segments.
 We seek to accomplish this by maintaining a modern fleet to maximize fuel efficiency, converting loads from truck to rail with our intermodal service, and introducing technologies to optimize freight flows in the supply chain by eliminating waste.
 Additionally, we continue to test and explore the usage of alternative fuel vehicles.
 Efforts to improve fleet fuel efficiency and reduce greenhouse gas emissions are ongoing.
-We are an Environmental Protection Agency (EPA) SmartWay® Transport Partner, and proud to have been awarded the EPA's SmartWay® Excellence Award each of the past 12 years it was awarded.
+We are an Environmental Protection Agency (EPA) SmartWay® Transport Partner, and a proud thirteen-time recipient of the EPA's SmartWay® Excellence Award (awarded consecutively through 2021 before the award program was paused in 2022 and 2023).
+In 2024 we were listed in Smartway's High Performer List which highlights companies who have achieved significant shipping and freight efficiencies that merit special attention.